 My main aim was to make it through the cycle route without falling off, which I did – just.
 At one point, an alarm I’d never heard before went off on my Apple watch.
 My heart was pounding so hard, it thought I was having some sort of cardiac incident.

-Despite the difficulty, it ended up being my favorite part of the Peru adventure.
+Despite the difficulty, it ended up being my favourite part of the Peru adventure.
 On a personal level, it was wonderful to make it through the feat – I felt so proud of myself.
 Afterwards, we celebrated with a surprise barbecue in the grounds of our lodge, which was beautifully located.

 With Flash Pack, you meet people living differently